rkotze/rkotze.github.io/_posts/2018-03-20-composition-in-javascript.md

 ## Conclusion

-Constructing code to be **composable** I believe makes it easier to reason about which should improve its readability.
+I believe constructing code to be **composable** makes it easier to reason about - which should improve its readability.
 There is some overhead of reimplementing methods, for example `Lambo.stop` is essentially an alias of `Brakes.stop`, which would not need to be done when using inheritance.
-However, this tradeoff I think is worth it to make the code easier to follow, especially when an application becomes complex.
+However, I think this tradeoff is worth it to make the code easier to follow, especially when an application becomes complex.